 (941) 928-0310 | firstname.lastname@example.org

-I have over 22 years of experience guiding business owners in the multi-stage process of buying or selling a business including:
+I have over three (3) decades of experience guiding business owners in the multi-stage process of buying or selling a business including:

 The purchase or sale of a business is a complicated venture, and requires in-depth knowledge of and familiarity with the law of business associations.
 Among the many decisions you must make is how to structure the transaction itself, which will dictate legal issues, affect the tax aspects, documentation requirements and operations of your business.
 The transaction can be structured as a: asset purchase, stock purchase, membership interest acquisition, merger or consolidation.